pippy360/transformationInvariantImageSearch/README.md

-To run the two end to end c++ demos of the algorithm first clone the repo and then run the following commands.
+To run the two end to end c++ demos first clone the repo and then run the following commands.

 This setup was tested on a newly deployed vm on Debian GNU/Linux 9 (stretch), YMMV on different setups.